Citroen C1 hatchback

 The Citroen C1 is yet to go on sale in the UK, so it’s too soon to make a judgment on reliability.
 Counting in the car’s favour is that the 1.0-litre engine is a reworked version of that fitted to the tried and tested old model.
 Not so good is Citroen’s poor reputation for reliability that saw the company come 26th out of 33 firms in our manufacturers’ rankings.

-The Citroen has yet to be rated for safety by Euro NCAP, but it comes with a host of equipment including anti lock brakes, electronic brake assist, and an electronic stability programme.
+The C1 was awarded four stars by Euro NCAP, scoring 80% for both adult and child occupant protection.
+The crash tests have become more stringent recently, so the car's failure to achieve the full five stars is not hugely significant.
+The Citroen comes with a host of equipment including anti-lock brakes, electronic brake assist, and an electronic stability programme.
 We would expect it to get a strong score for safety when it is tested.

 Engines, drive & performance